sandialabs/Sango/README.md

 # Compositional Spiking Neural Network Domain Specific Language

-The SNN-DSL developed here is implemented as an internal DSL within Python, introducing a number of high level classes for compositionally constructing networks, and enabling flexible code reuse.
+Sango is a compositional spiking neural network domain specific language that is implemented as an internal DSL within Python, introducing a number of high level classes for compositionally constructing networks, and enabling flexible code reuse.

+The name Sango is inspired by the Japanese word for coral, a common habitat for pufferfish (see the [Fugu](https://github.com/sandialabs/Fugu) project), and admits the backronym Structured Abstractions for Network Group Organization.

 ## Installation

-The SNN-DSL package requires Python 3.9 or above (for more advanced dataclass support).
+The Sango package requires Python 3.9 or above (for more advanced dataclass support).
 There are also two main dependencies that are currently required: NumPy and NetworkX.
 The features used by these external packages are fairly generic, so versioning should not be an issue.
 Installation proceeds as with any standard python package.

 ```
 git clone https://github.com/sandialabs/sango.git